jupyter-xeus/xeus/docs/source/index.rst

 Introduction
 ------------

-``xeus`` is a library meant to facilitate the implementation of kernels for Jupyter.
+``xeus`` is a library meant to facilitate the implementation of kernels for Project Jupyter.
 It takes the burden of implementing the Jupyter Kernel protocol so developers can focus on implementing the interpreter part of the kernel.

 Licensing
 ---------